ImageMarkup/isic-challenge-landing/site/data.md

 ## Submission Instructions

-For details pertaining to submission formats and instructions, please visit the ISIC Forums: https://forum.isic-archive.com/c/challenge-2019
+For details pertaining to submission formats and instructions, please visit the [ISIC Forums](https://forum.isic-archive.com/c/challenge-2019).

 ## Copyright and Attribution